Documentation

 Important

-kubectl get all --namespace minio-operator
+kubectl get pods -n minio-operator

 The output resembles the following: